 Under existing conditions, the anthropogenic vegetation adjacent to the woodland boundary (i.e., manicured lawn, pasture and agriculture) does not provide an effective minimum VPZ, as evidenced by the disturbed nature of the City woodlot (i.e., poor tree health, presence of invasive species).
 Furthermore, the anthropogenic vegetation communities and the edge habitat of the woodland provide limited support of confirmed and candidate natural heritage features and SWH.
 It is expected that impacts to the woodland will primarily result from indirect disturbance associated with vectors similar to those present on the existing residential and commercial lots adjacent to the Subject Lands.
-Potential impacts may be primarily mitigated through the implementation of a normalized 10 m VPZ, which will replace the existing hard fence line with a stratified vegetation community designed to provide robust protection to the City woodlot and its associated ecological functions.
-The proposed VPZ in conjunction with strategic mitigation techniques (including an additional 2 m landscape buffer) will aim to improve the resiliency and structural integrity of woodland habitat.
+Potential impacts may be primarily mitigated through the implementation of a buffer zone, which will replace the existing hard fence line with a stratified vegetation community designed to provide robust protection to the City woodlot and its associated ecological functions.
+The proposed VPZ in conjunction with strategic mitigation techniques will aim to improve the resiliency and structural integrity of woodland habitat.

-A construction and post-construction monitoring program is recommended to verify that mitigation is having the intended effects (e.g., erosion and sediment control measures during construction) and that ecological enhancements measures (e.g., native vegetation plantings within the VPZ) have established successfully.
+A preliminary monitoring program is recommended to verify that mitigation is having the intended effects (e.g., erosion and sediment control measures during construction) and that ecological enhancements measures (e.g., native vegetation plantings within the VPZ and amphibian breeding pools) have established successfully.

-Overall, the proposed development is not expected to have a negative impact on natural features and their ecological functions provided that appropriate mitigation and/or restoration strategies are implemented to maintain and enhance existing conditions.
+Overall, the proposed development is not expected to have a negative impact on natural features and their ecological functions provided that the appropriate mitigation and/or restoration strategies, as outlined in this report, are implemented to maintain and enhance existing conditions.